andresj-sanchez/battle-of-stalingrad-game/README.md

-# Tank Battle Simulation
+# Battle Of Stalingrad Simulation

-Welcome to Tank Battle Simulation, a turn-based strategy game where you engage in thrilling tank combat!
+Welcome to Battle Of Stalingrad Simulation, a turn-based strategy game where you engage in thrilling tank combat!
 This project is part of a take-home test and showcases a PHP backend built with Laravel and a JavaScript frontend.

 ## Features